MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ## Billing Overview

 Azure Stack Cloud Operators choose to deploy the Azure App Service on Azure Stack onto their Azure Stack stamp in order to offer the tenant capabilities of Azure App Service and Azure Functions to their customers.
-The Azure App Service resource provider consists of multiple types of roles which can be divided between infrastructure and worker tiers.
+The Azure App Service resource provider consists of multiple types of roles that can be divided between infrastructure and worker tiers.

 Infrastructure roles are **not billed** for as they are required for the core operation of the service.
-These can be scaled out as required to support the demands of the Cloud Operator's tenants.
+Infrastructure roles can be scaled out as required to support the demands of the Cloud Operator's tenants.
 The infrastructure roles are as follows:

 - Controllers
 - Management Roles